 Of course, this begs the question, what would happen if the UNU swarm was filled with experts, not regular fans?
 Would the swarm make predictions as a super-expert?
 Maybe next year, UNU will form a swarm of movie critics, with the goal of making perfect picks.

 Want to try swarming?
-The folks at UNU are looking for beta users who want to help make predictions on topics of every kind, from Politics to March Madness to League of Legends.
-If you want to join the Beta, please drop us a line below.
+The folks at UNU are looking for beta users who want to help make predictions on topics of every kind, from Politics to League of Legends.
+If you want to help, please sign up here.